Maaveeran (2023 film): Filming

 "The film is set in and around Chennai, and so, the looks of these characters will be in alignment with that.
 We are planning to shoot the film in two-three schedules, on a single stretch, with small breaks in between."

-— – Arun Viswa, producer of Maaveeran, in an interview with The Times of India.
+— Arun Viswa, producer of Maaveeran, in an interview with The Times of India.

 Maaveeran was launched in Chennai with a customary pooja function on 17 July 2022.
 Principal photography began on 3 August 2022 with the entire cast and crew in Chennai.
 After a month, filming was halted for a week.
 There were reports that filming had stopped due to creative differences between Sivakarthikeyan and Ashwin.
 But the real reason was heavy rain.
 Filming ultimately resumed on 7 November.
 By 23 November 40% of the film was shot and by 8 December, about 60% of the film's shooting was completed.
-Also, an important schedule of action sequences was completed on 10 December which was choregraphed by Hollywood stunt director Yannick Ben.
+Also, an important schedule of action sequences was completed on 10 December which was choreographed by Hollywood stunt director Yannick Ben.

 The behind-the-scenes of a song from the film, "Scene Ah Scene Ah", revealed that it was shot with a mocobot camera, making Maaveeran the fifth Tamil film to do so after Beast (2022), Vikram (2022), Thunivu (2023) and Japan (2023).
 The crew then started filming for 20 consecutive days in Ennore by the end of February with majority of the portions being shot at night.
 The final schedule of filming began on 17 March in Pondicherry.
 A huge set resembling a huge boat was erected there.
-Sivakarthikeyan finished filming for his portions on 27 March.Principal photography wrapped after shooting some patch works by 3 June.
+Sivakarthikeyan finished filming for his portions on 27 March.
+Principal photography wrapped after shooting some patch works by 3 June.